Hayo1706/sle-master-course/README.md

     ```
 Think about how the type checker should deal with the constants vs. question names.

-- Data validation plus errors on answerable questions: non-emptiness, ranges for integers, regular expression for string.
+- Data validation plus errors on answerable questions: non-emptiness, ranges for integers (which may refer to integer-typed questions), regular expression for string.
 At run-time these constraints should be checked, and the user should be notified.
 Possible syntax:
     ```
     "What is your age?" age: integer [1..99] // an integer range "What is your name?" name: string [required] // i.e. cannot be empty